michaeltouati/ESVM/paper.md

 `ESVM` was designed for an educational purpose to compare Vlasov-Maxwell simulations with Particle-In-Cell ones.
 Four academic Plasma Physics cases are provided :
+1) the linear Landau damping of an electrostatic wave; cf. \autoref{fig:linear-landau-damping},
+2) the non-linear Landau damping of an electrostatic wave; cf. \autoref{fig:non-linear-landau-damping} and \autoref{fig:non-linear-landau-damping-2},
-- the two-stream instability; cf. \autoref{fig:two-stream-instability}
+3) the two-stream instability; cf. \autoref{fig:two-stream-instability} and
-- the emission of an electrostatic wakefield \autoref{fig:electrostatic-wakefield}
-  by a Gaussian (in space and velocity-space) electron drifting at a mean velocity higher than the plasma electron thermal velocity; cf. \autoref{fig:two-stream-instability}
+4) the emission of an electrostatic wakefield \autoref{fig:electrostatic-wakefield} by a Gaussian (in space and velocity-space) electron drifting at a mean velocity higher than the plasma electron thermal velocity; cf. \autoref{fig:two-stream-instability}.
-- the linear Landau damping of an electrostatic wave; cf. \autoref{fig:linear-landau-damping} and
-- the non-linear Landau damping of an electrostatic wave; cf. \autoref{fig:non-linear-landau-damping} and \autoref{fig:non-linear-landau-damping-2}

 # Mathematics

-The equations computed by the codes are the 1D-1V Vlasov equation for plasma electrons (ions are assumed to be fully ionized with a charge $Z e$ and that they remain immobile with a density $n_i$):
+The equations computed explicitely by the codes are the 1D-1V Vlasov equation for plasma electrons (ions are assumed to be fully ionized with a charge $Z e$ and that they remain immobile with a density $n_i$):
 \begin{equation}
 \label{eq:vlasov1d1v}
 \displaystyle \frac{\partial f_e}{\partial t} (x,v_x,t) + \displaystyle \frac{\partial }{\partial x} \displaystyle \left ( v_x f_e(x,v_x,t) \right ) - \displaystyle \frac{\partial }{\partial v_x} \displaystyle \left ( \displaystyle \frac{e}{m_e} E_x (x,t) f_e (x,v_x,t)\right ) = 0